pauljeter/pauljeter-astro/src/content/blog/software-design-patterns.md

 tags: ['Design Patterns', 'Software Architecture']
 ---

 In software engineering, **design patterns** are tried-and-true solutions to common design challenges.
-They aren’t code, but rather conceptual blueprints—templates you can adapt to solve problems consistently across projects.
+They aren't code, but rather conceptual blueprints, templates you can adapt to solve problems consistently across projects.

-By offering structured approaches to recurring design issues, design patterns help engineers build software that’s more **scalable**, **maintainable**, and **collaborative**.
+By offering structured approaches to recurring design issues, design patterns help engineers build software that's more **scalable**, **maintainable**, and **collaborative**.

 ## What Makes Design Patterns Useful?